Understanding the Safe Food for Canadians Regulations

 17. Am I still able to receive a Manufacturer's Declaration form under the SFCR?

 The Manufacturer's Declaration Form (CFIA/ACIA 5280) has been phased out under the SFCR.
 Products previously only eligible to receive the Manufacturer's Declaration Form may be certified by a Certificate of Free Sale (CFIA/ACIA 5786) provided the exporter has a licence and a preventive control plan (PCP).
-There will be a fee for this certificate under the new user fees associated with the SFCR.
+There may be a fee for this certificate under the new user fees associated with the SFCR.
+Please refer to CFIA's Fees Notice for current fee amounts.

 18. Why is the Manufacturer's Declaration Form (CFIA/ACIA 5280) not being issued after January 15, 2019?